Invasive Species Removal: Brown's Woods

 Each event participant will be provided proper personal protective equipment and training as needed.

-LOCATION DETAILS & SCHEDULE: Brown's Woods | Park Map Meet in the gravel overflow parking lot
+LOCATION DETAIL: Brown's Woods| Park Map | Meet at the gravel overflow parking lot

 Upcoming Times